-In an organization, not all devices are going to be used for a single purpose such as POS, digital signage etc. In such a case, you need to deploy it to a certain number of devices.
-With MDM, you can cluster these devices into groups and easily deploy Kiosk Mode to these specific devices.
+In an organization, not all devices are going to be used for a single purpose such as POS or digital signage.
+In such a case, only a certain number of devices have to be deployed with a single app.
+With MDM as the kiosk software, these devices can be clustered into groups and easily provisioned using its Single App Kiosk Mode feature.

-A lot of organizations are still transitioning into mobile-first workforce and thus, they still use a lot of web apps/services.
-Provisioning these under Kiosk Mode might be a problem as web apps can be accessed only using browsers.
-However, browsers are difficult to manage and can possibly lead to loss of productivity or security breaches.
-MDM that also functions as a Kiosk software, lets you provision these apps as Web Shortcuts first.
-Web Shortcuts, look similar to apps but the advantage here is that Web Shortcuts lets you limit browser functionalities, whereby users cannot navigate out of the web app or use any of the browser’s basic functionalities.
-Once added as Web Shortcuts, you can provision these Web Shortcuts under Kiosk Mode.
+Many organizations are still transitioning into the mobile-first workforce and still use a lot of web apps/services.
+Provisioning web apps under Kiosk Mode might be a problem as they can only be accessed using browsers.
+Browsers are difficult to manage as they can lead to loss of productivity or security breaches.
+However, with MDM, these apps can be provisioned as Web Shortcuts which is supported for both Android and iOS.
+Although these look similar to apps, the advantage with Web Shortcuts is that they allow browser functionalities to be limited whereby the users cannot navigate out of the web app to use any other basic browser functionality.
+MDM allows the provisioning of these Web Shortcuts under Kiosk Mode.

-Further MDM also integrates with Zoho Creator, a low code application development software, which further makes creation and distribution of web apps easy.
+Furthermore, the MDM also integrates with Zoho Creator, a low code application development software, which further makes the creation and distribution of web apps easy.

-Having disabled all device functionalities, there are cases whereby the device users need to access the settings app to modify basic settings such as Wi-Fi, orientation etc. However, allowing access to Settings might leads to users deprovisioning Kiosk Mode.
-As a workaround, MDM provides a custom app, which lets you configure basic settings such as Wi-Fi, flashlight, orientation etc. This allows device users to modify basic device settings without actually having access to settings app.
+Having disabled all device functionalities, there are cases whereby the device users need to access the settings app to modify basic settings such as Wi-Fi, orientation, etc. However, allowing access to the settings might lead to users deprovisioning Kiosk Mode.
+As a workaround, MDM provides a custom app.
+This allows device users to modify basic device settings without actually having access to the settings app.

-ManageEngine's Kiosk Software is available for a 30 day free trial.
+Mobile Device Manager Plus, a robust kiosk software is available for a 30-day free trial.
 Give it a try today!